Faboid/AdventOfCode2022/README.md

-# Solution for Advent Of Code 2022.
+# Solutions for Advent Of Code 2022.

 To use, execute the console application and input the day of the problem.
 The public test input will be used as default.